PetarSimonovic/CV/README.md

   - Edit photos and write captions, headlines and stand firsts.
   - Ensure copy is accurate and published to deadline.

+**Pendragon** (December 2001 to October 2004)
+_Editor_

+- Pendragon is a leading electronic publisher in a specialist legal sector.
+- **Key responsibilities and achievements**
+  - Create and update technical, legal and advisory materials for an electronic reference publication using SGML markup.
+  - Sub-edit legal, regulatory and reference materials.
+  - Write articles for news service.
+  - Project manage document collections.

 ## Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.